The Time-lapse Photography How to Guide

 Select a Time-lapse Interval

 The interval you select (in relation to the movement that is taking place in front of you) controls how fast the scene appears in the final compilation video.
-Learn exactly how to do it in this article: how to select a time-lapse interval.

 Common Time-lapse Intervals